qwaneu/qwaneu.github.io/_drafts/tdd-glanceable-tests.md

    pleaseExplain: "explanation"}
 ```

 Three fields, and we wrote three tests for each field's invalid state.
-Dis
+We use [purescript's record update syntax](https://github.com/purescript/documentation/blob/master/language/Records.md#record-update) to change one value in turn.
+The non empty expense request detail starts out its' life as a valid object.
+In other languages we might have used a [Test Data Builder](/2020/10/09/test-data-builders.html).

+After some back and forth, we settled on `validExpenseRequestDetailParameters`
+for now.
+Not shorter, but slightly less bad than what we had:

 ```haskell
 it "fails when travellingFrom is not valid" do